Multi-tenant webhook architecture

 -H "Authorization: Bearer $HOOK0_TOKEN"

-Benefits for End Users
+Benefits for end users

-- Multi-tenancy: Complete isolation between different organizations and projects
+- Full isolation between organizations and projects

-Security Considerations
+Security considerations

 - Each tenant (namespace/project/organization) has isolated webhook data